mitchLui/flat-finder/README.md

 This script requires python 3.7 or above.
 ### config.json

-Simply configure the `requirements` key-value pairs in `config.json`
+Simply configure the key-value pairs under `requirements` in `config.json`:

 ```json
 {